 For serving, I recommend drizzling some more extra-virgin olive oil on top, some fresh parsley, cracked black pepper, and extra parmesan cheese, if you’re using it.

 And one more thing- this sweet corn and zucchini risotto makes excellent leftovers.
 You can make it in advance and take it in your lunch all week long, or serve any leftovers you have for brunch with a fried egg on top (YUM).

 If you like this recipe, you’ll love this Zucchini Ribbon Salad with Lemon, Parmesan, and Pine Nuts.

 - Large pot

 - 2 tablespoons extra-virgin olive oil

-- two ears of corn, kernels removed, cobs reserved (or 1 cup frozen sweet corn)
+- 2 ears corn kernels removed, cobs reserved (or 1 cup frozen sweet corn)

-- 3/4 cup fresh grated parmesan cheese (omit for vegan/dairy free option)
+- 3/4 cup parmesan cheese grated (omit for vegan/dairy free option)

 - extra parmesan cheese, olive oil, black pepper, and chopped parsley for serving (optional)

 - Put chicken or vegetable stock in a medium pot.
 Add the corn cobs (minus the kernels) to it (skip this if you are using frozen corn).
 Bring to a boil, turn heat down to keep hot throughout the recipe over very low heat.